lucataco/serverless-template-dreambooth-training/README.md

 # 🍌 Banana Serverless

-This repo gives a framework to serve ML models in production using simple HTTP servers.
+This repo provides a basic framework for training Dreambooth Stable Diffusion in production on Banana's serverless GPU platform.
+The provided example includes upload and download methods to google drive folders to receive/download training images and push/upload compiled ckpt files

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**